MSU-DHI-Lab/data-workflows-workshop/day-01-metadata-cleaning-and-normalization/README.md

 Python is a programming language, and Colab is a free browser-based notebook environment from Google that lets you run Python without installing anything.
 You will use these for quick validation checks on cleaned data.

+**What is a notebook?** A notebook is a document that mixes text explanations with runnable code.
+The code lives in "cells" — small boxes you click and run one at a time.
+Results appear directly below each cell.
+This makes it easy to follow along step by step.

 **Colab path (recommended if you are new to Python):** Open the notebook link in [Lab 03](01-labs/lab-03/README.md) and run the install cell.
 No local setup needed.

 **Local path:** Install Python 3.9 or newer from https://www.python.org/downloads/, create a virtual environment, then run `pip install pandera[pandas]`.

+> **New to these terms?**
+> - **pip** is a tool that downloads and installs Python add-ons (called "packages" or "libraries").
+The command `pip install pandera[pandas]` tells pip to download Pandera and its dependencies.
+> - A **virtual environment** is an isolated workspace for Python.
+It keeps the packages you install for this workshop separate from other Python projects on your computer.
+This prevents conflicts.
+See [TOOLBOX_SETUP.md](../TOOLBOX_SETUP.md) for step-by-step instructions.

 ### Pandera